-The Hippodrome of Madrid hosts in a few days the national holiday of Ireland: the celebration of St. Patrick’s Day.
-For two days, March 29 and 30, such an emblematic space as the Hippodrome, will be transformed into a meeting point where Celtic tradition, folk and rock songs and pints come together in an atmosphere inspired by the green hills of Ireland.
-And as a good St. Patrick’s, there will be no lack of festive spirit, the color green and maybe even a rainbow illuminating the sky after the rain… because at the end of it, what awaits you is a legendary party.
+The Madrid Hippodrome will be transformed this weekend into Ireland’s national holiday: St. Patrick’s Day.
+For two days, Saturday 29 and Sunday 30 March, such an emblematic space as the Hippodrome, will be transformed into a meeting point where Celtic tradition, folk and rock songs and pints come together in an atmosphere inspired by the green hills of Ireland.
+And as a good St. Patrick’s, there is no lack of festive spirit, the color green and maybe even a rainbow illuminating the sky after the rain… because at the end of it, what awaits you is a legendary party.
 You can get your tickets here.

 What’s in store for St. Patrick’s Fiesta?